 Make sure everyone’s homework is done at least the evening before the deadline.
 Even better, by getting your kids to complete it the day its set will free up precious weekend time and save them (and you) worrying about handing it in on time.
 After all, there’s nothing worse than having to fabricate facts about planets at 7 am on a Monday (thank goodness for Wikipedia), apart from perhaps, realising that you have to solve 10 maths problems at 8 pm on a Sunday night!

 Doing lunch for everyone who wants it the night before is a great way to save time and hassle in the morning.
 It can be done while dinner is cooking, or can be leftovers from dinner if you make extra.
 Operate a reward chart system and get the kids to make lunch for themselves, a bit of responsibility (and bribery!) can make children feel more grown up.

 Have everyone lay out their clothes and sort out necessary school supplies before heading to bed.
 This way they should never forget their P.E. kit and they won’t be frantically searching for a pen before rushing out the door.

-Last but certainly not least, get everyone to bed early – including yourself!
-Encouraging a routine and setting an early bedtime will not only boost their energy levels in the morning, but also yours.
+Last but certainly not least, get everyone to bed on time – including yourself!
+Encouraging a routine and setting a reasonable bedtime will not only boost their energy levels in the morning but also yours.
 Plus, it will be an extra special treat on weekends when they get to stay up the extra hour or so.